-- 1. Acquire behavioural skills required for their personal and professional life. - 2.
-Help students develop their leadership skills. - 3.
-Read and comprehend texts and respond appropriately in different Socio-Cultural contexts. - 4.
+- 1. Improve fluency in spoken English. - 2.
+Acquire behavioural skills required for their personal and professional life. - 3.
+Improve vocabulary. - 4.
+Read and comprehend texts and respond appropriately in different Socio-Cultural contexts. - 5.
 Communicate their ideas effectively orally and in written form.